 - Cinnamon – the outside of these cookies get extra flavor with more cinnamon.

-How to make paleo molasses cookies:
+How to make paleo molasses cookies from scratch

-Start by preheating the oven to 375F.
+- Start by preheating the oven to 375F.

 In a large bowl combine the ground flax and water stirring immediately so the flax doesn’t clump.
-Add the maple syrup and molasses and stir well.
+Add the maple syrup and molasses and stir well. - Add the almond butter to the wet ingredients and stir well to fully incorporate the almond butter and wet ingredients.

-Add the almond flour, gluten free flour, cinnamon, ground ginger and baking powder to the wet ingredients.
-Stir well.
-The batter will be thick and you will think that it won’t all mix in the beginning, just keep stirring.
+- The batter will be thick and you will think that it won’t all mix in the beginning, just keep stirring.

-Place a sheet of parchment paper on a baking sheet and spray with non-stick spray (optional).
+- Place a sheet of parchment paper on a baking sheet and spray with non-stick spray (optional).
 Take about 1.5 tbsp. of batter in your hand and roll into a ball.
 Place ball of dough on the parchment paper.

-Once you have 12 cookie balls made, combine the cinnamon and coconut sugar in a bowl.
+- Once you have 12 cookie balls made, combine the cinnamon and coconut sugar in a bowl.

-Roll the balls one at a time in the cinnamon sugar mixture, being sure to fully coat the outside of the cookies.
+- Roll the balls one at a time in the cinnamon sugar mixture, being sure to fully coat the outside of the cookies.

-Press down on the cookie balls once coated in sugar to flatten.
+- Press down on the cookie balls once coated in sugar to flatten.
 You want about 1/4 inch thick cookies.
 I like to flatten by pressing down with my three middle fingers, then using the bottom of a glass to flatten out the top so you don’t see the marks from my fingers (don’t press to hard or the cookies will get too flat).

-Once the cookies are flattened, place the baking sheet in a 375F oven for 13 minutes.
+- Once the cookies are flattened, place the baking sheet in a 375F oven for 13 minutes.

-Tips for making the best cookies
+Tips for making the best vegan molasses cookies

-The batter for these ginger molasses cookies will be very sticky and thick when you are trying to form the dough into balls.
+- The batter for these ginger molasses cookies will be very sticky and thick when you are trying to form the dough into balls.
 One tip is to slightly wet your hands or spray them with non-stick spray so the batter will not stick to your hands.

-This recipe creates a small batch of cookies (12) but they are quite large and very filling.
+- This recipe creates a small batch of cookies (12) but they are quite large and very filling.
 You can easily double the recipe if needed.
 You will only need 3 tbsp. of coconut sugar and 1.5 tsp. of cinnamon to make the sugar coating if you double the recipe.

 What is the difference between molasses cookies and gingerbread?

-Molasses cookies and gingerbread cookies have many of the same properties – they both have molasses and ginger in them.
 However, gingerbread cookies tends to be much softer and easier to roll out into dough to cut into shapes.
 The dough for molasses cookies is very sticky and tough to roll out flat and creates a more firm, crunchy exterior when baked.

 What is molasses and can it be substituted?